dbremont/avian/README.md

   * GCC 4.6 or later
       or LLVM Clang 3.1 or later (see use-clang option below)
   * JDK 1.6 or later
-  * MinGW 3.4 or later (only if compiling for Windows)
   * zlib 1.2.3 or later

 Earlier versions of some of these packages may also work but have not